 Java reads environment variables through System.getenv(), which returns an unmodifiable Map<String, String>.
 Once the JVM starts, that map is read-only — there is no portable API to set or remove a variable from inside the process.
 That immutability is the central gotcha for developers coming from Node.js or Python: you cannot "patch" the environment at runtime, so configuration must be sourced before the JVM starts or layered through a higher-level abstraction.
-In modern Spring Boot apps, that abstraction is IConfiguration — sorry, wrong runtime.
-In Spring Boot it is the Environment / @Value machinery, which automatically maps SPRING_DATASOURCE_URL to spring.datasource.url via relaxed binding.
-This guide covers the primitive APIs, the Spring Boot mapping rules, and the dotenv-java escape hatch for non-Spring projects.
+In modern Spring Boot apps, that higher-level abstraction is the Environment / @Value machinery, which automatically maps SPRING_DATASOURCE_URL to spring.datasource.url via relaxed binding.
+Plain JVM apps get the primitive APIs, Spring Boot apps get the mapping rules, and everything else gets dotenv-java as the escape hatch.

 How do you read an environment variable in Java?